BeemaRajan/WhisperSynth/README.md

 # WhisperSynth
 **_Fine-Tuning Whisper-Small for Synthesizer Sound Matching: Is it possible?_**

-My final fine tuned model is included in the "releases" section, which can be accessed via tags.
+My final fine-tuned model is included in the "releases" section, which can be accessed via tags.

 ## Table of Contents: